-The Pricing of Standard and Complex Day Support Hours within the Care and Support Service (as defined within section 3.39 of the specification) has applied using regional variance, taking into consideration cost of living, existing unit volumes and rurality across the lotted Cluster Groups as outlined in the table below (maps representing the geographic boundaries are available in Appendix D).
+The Pricing of Standard and Complex Day Support Hours within the Care and Support in the Home: Supported Living contract has been applied using regional variance, taking into consideration cost of living and existing unit volumes across Kent.
+Clusters have been grouped into Pricing Zones.